nithyasri0913/Real-TIme-Multimodal-Emotion-Detection/README.md

  - both models can be used standalone or together

- - Audio:🎧
+ - Audio:
 	- analyzing audio
 	- displaying probability of each emotion as a real-time updating bar chart
- - Video: 📽️
+ - Video:
 	- analyzing video and face
 	- displaying probability of each emotion as a real-time updating bar chart
- - Multimodal: 🎧📽️
+ - Multimodal:
 	- analyzing audio and video
-	- displaying video and audio probability of each emotion as a real-time updating bubble chart (no multimodality yet!)
+	- displaying video and audio probability of each emotion as a real-time updating bubble chart
 	- combined value (70-30)
-	- reaction to human by displaying emoji of predicted emotion (multimodality used!)
+	- predicted emotion displayed using emojis

 ## Results